chromium/chromium/ui/file_manager/file_manager/state/README.md

 The State changes slightly from before, we add a `status` attribute, its type is the enum `PropStatus`.

-See a working CL with this code in http://crrev.com/c/3895339.

 In file `../externs/ts/state.js`: